lnkn/blog/src/pages/Apple_Crisp/index.md

 image: AppleCrisp.jpeg
 lead:  The best thing about Apple Crisp is it can be justified as a breakfast food.
 ---
 *When I go to a dinner party you can count on me bringing the dessert!
 This Apple Crisp is easy and makes the perfect dessert to any meal.
-The top of the crisp is so deliciously full of oats and is the perfect ratio to apple.
-Want to know what the best part about this Apple Crisp?
+The top of the crisp is so deliciously full of oats and is the perfect ratio to apple.*

+*But the best part about this Apple Crisp?
 It makes THE best leftovers for the morning.
 Seriously, make sure you save some to have in the morning as a little oaty treat!*

 #### Prep time: 20 mimutes | Bake time: 55 minutes | Total time: 1 hour and 15 minutes